PhysicalAddons/web-pco/docs/documentation.md

 ### Roughness
 <div class="parameter">
     <div class="parameter__info">
-        <span>Sets how rought is the planet surface.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">Surface roughness, also termed landscape, terrain, or topographic roughness in geomorphology, is directly connected to the unevenness of surface elevation values.</span>
+        <span>Set how rough is the planet's surface.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">Surface roughness (also known as its landscape, terrain, or topographic roughness in geomorphology) is directly connected to the unevenness of surface elevation values.</span>
     </div>
     <div class="parameter__video"></div>
 </div>